New Uniform Civil Rules 2020 for legal proceedings in the Magistrates, District and Supreme Courts of South Australia commenced on 18 May 2020.

-In order to recover the cost of the court fees from you, a creditor is required to give notice of an intention to sue.
-This may be in the form of a letter of demand or a Final Notice of Claim (Form 1A).
+A creditor is required to give notice of an intention to sue.
+If you don’t get notice of the claim, the creditor may not get all of the additional costs added to the amount owed.
+Notice is given in the form of a pre-action notice of intention or a Final Notice (Form P1).
 This notice gives you 21 days in which to try and resolve the matter or seek mediation.

-Do not ignore this form - you will lose important rights.
+Do not ignore the claim because you may lose important rights.
 Read the details carefully.
 Ask for help if you do not understand anything in the forms or you are not sure what you can do now.

-You have 21 days from the date the claim was given to you to act (see options below).
+You have 28 days from the date the claim was given to you to dispute the debt or reach agreement with the creditor regarding payment.
 After that a judgment about the debt may be made and the creditor can take enforcement action against you through the court.

 How will I get the court forms?